London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 A buyer’s market in London, Ontario, doesn’t hand buyers the keys—it rewards disciplined sellers.
 The truth is, smart pricing, standout presentation, and tight terms shift leverage back to you.
 Fewer bidding wars, if any?
 Fine.
 Low-ball offers will happen; not to worry, nine out of ten times, lowball offers come from buyers who are not familiar with the market.
 You can list and sell with clarity, speed, and negotiation.
 The best part?
 You control the process—and protect your net.
 How to handle low-ball offers.

-The table below displays the average prices for September 2025 and MLS® HPI Benchmark Prices in LSTAR’s main regions.
+The table below shows the average prices for September 2025 and the MLS® HPI benchmark prices across LSTAR’s main regions.

 AreaSeptember 2025 MLS® HPI Benchmark PriceSeptember 2025 Average Price